Home » Water Quality » Contaminants » TDS In Water: What It Is & How to Calculate

 How To Test for Total Dissolved Solids (TDS)

-The most common method for measuring TDS is with a conductivity meter, which uses an electrical current to measure the ability of the water to conduct electricity.
+The most common method for measuring TDS is using a conductivity meter, which uses an electrical current to measure the ability of the water to conduct electricity.
 The higher the concentration of dissolved solids, the greater the electrical conductivity.

 You can also measure TDS with a refractometer, which uses the principles of refraction to determine the dissolved solid content.
 While both methods are accurate, conductivity meters are more commonly used due to their ease of use and lower cost.